List of NK Široki Brijeg managers

-In Široki Brijeg's history, 40 managers have so far managed the club, with some doing so on more than one occasion and two of them acting as only interim managers.
+In Široki Brijeg's history, 44 managers have so far managed the club, with some doing so on more than one occasion and three of them acting as interim managers.
 The club's first manager was Luka Ljubičić, who managed the club from 1948 until 1949.
 The club's longest serving manager was Tomo Knezović, who led the team from 1962 to 1968.
-The current club manager is Ivica Barbarić.
+The current manager is Dean Klafurić.

 Managerial history

 The following is the full list of Široki Brijeg managers and their respective time on that position: